pucheng-tan/WordFlow-wiki/Requirements/Actors.md

 - manage user groups
 - may assign typing challenges to standard users or user groups
-- also can do everything that a standard user is able to do *Naomi is a middle school teacher tasked with teaching students touch-typing.
+- also can do everything that a standard user is able to do
+- admins are created by super administrators and belong to their creator's domain

+*Naomi is a middle school teacher tasked with teaching students touch-typing.
 She wants to give typing assignments to the entire class and find out who needs additional instruction.
 To demonstrate, she completes a typing challenge herself.
 When a new student is added to the class, Naomi needs to add them herself instead because the Principal is too busy*

 ## Super Administrative User
 - manage Administrators
    - create groups and assign an administrator to manage the group
    - add and remove administrators
+- manage their domain
+   - each super admin has one domain that they control
+   - super admins can invite users to a domain, remove users from a domain
+   - admins that they assign are also a part of their domain
 - also can do everything that a standard user and administrator can do

 *Sam is the dean of technology at a post-secondary institution.
 Sam needs to be able to create administrator accounts for instructors and pull reports to track student progress.
 Sam also wants to improve their typing skills.*